 I was relentlessly bullied by an older family member for years, my cries for help unheard, I attempted suicide at 16 years old.
-The adults considered it normal teenage angst and dismissed the bullying.
+The adults considered it normal teenage angst and dismissed the abuse.
 It continued on and I learned to cope by hurting myself.
 I was in and out of psychiatric hospitals as they tried to fix me.
 I was unable to live in my parents home and moved out on my own at 17 years old .
 I finished high school on my own and took a year of art fundamentals at Sheridan College.
 But still no stability or a clear plan and with nothing to lose, I moved on my own from Ontario to British Columbia at 21 years old.

 I arrived at an SRO in DTES Vancouver.
 With a job I made money to take some college classes in Fashion Design but then made a switch to learn how to be a tattoo artist.
 Tattoos were a passion and a beautiful way to cover up my self-inflicted scars.
 I loved the culture but I didn’t have the confidence or ability to handle such a stressful job so I gave it up after 3 years.
 It was during that time that I was diagnosed with Bi-Polar and Obsessive Compulsive Disorder.
 There was still no stability in this time in my life.
 I moved around constantly.
 My life was focused on survival.
 I struggled with drug addiction and alcoholism along with the mental illness on my own.
 But throughout it all, I had an escape, I could always find peace when I was making art.

 I have had opportunities to show my work in amazing galleries with amazing artists.
 While I never decline an opportunity to show my work, it has never been for business or money.
 Some paintings can take a long time and are very meaningful to me.
 The most satisfying part of sharing my art is to simply hear the viewer’s unique experience of it.